 1.1 Publication Decisions

-The editorial board of the Turkish Yearbook of International Relations are collectively responsible for deciding which of the articles submitted to the journal would be published.
+The editorial board of the SBF Journal, are collectively responsible for deciding which of the articles submitted to the journal would be published.

 The editorial board encourages academic honesty following the Guidelines on good publication practice

 as defined by COPE.